-The detailed locomotion process is shown in Figure~\ref{fig:locomotion-test-process}.
+The detailed locomotion process is shown in Fig.~\ref{fig:locomotion-test-process}.
 Five nodes are divided into three groups and the whole process is also divided into three phases automatically.
-In the first phase, $v_3$ and $v_5$ are moved to expand the support polygon (Figure~\ref{fig:locomotion-test-tipping}).
-Then $v_0$ and $v_4$ are moved gradually to move the center of mass towards the adjacent support polygon shown in Figure~\ref{fig:locomotion-test-move-com}.
-Once the center of mass represented on the ground is inside the target support polygon, $v_0$ can be lifted off the ground and both $v_0$ and $v_4$ can be moved to their target locations (Figure~\ref{fig:locomotion-test-lift}---Figure~\ref{fig:locomotion-test-lift-done}).
-Finally, move node $v_6$ to its target location shown in Figure~\ref{fig:locomotion-test-final} to finish the whole process.
+In the first phase, $v_3$ and $v_5$ are moved to expand the support polygon (Fig.~\ref{fig:locomotion-test-tipping-start} and Fig.~\ref{fig:locomotion-test-tipping}).
+Then $v_0$ and $v_4$ are moved gradually to move the center of mass toward the adjacent support polygon shown in Fig.~\ref{fig:locomotion-test-move-com}.
+Once the center of mass represented on the ground is inside the target support polygon, $v_0$ can be lifted off the ground and both $v_0$ and $v_4$ can be moved to their target locations (Fig.~\ref{fig:locomotion-test-lift}---Fig.~\ref{fig:locomotion-test-lift-done}).
+Finally, move node $v_6$ to its target location shown in Fig.~\ref{fig:locomotion-test-final} to finish the whole process.

-The minimum length ($L_{\min}$) and the maximum length ($L_{\max}$) of all moving edge modules, the minimum angle between every pair of edge modules ($\theta_{\min}$), and the motion manipulability ($\mu$) are shown in Figure~\ref{fig:vtt-locomotion-data}.
-We randomly generate 1000 rolling commands and the average planning time is \SI{8.297}{s} with the standard deviation being \SI{5.935}{s} in 1000 trails, and the success rate is 100\%.
-In these tests, the maximum consuming time is \SI{24.459} and the minimum consuming time is \SI{0.473}{s}.
-The locomotion of this VTT is also tested by~\cite{Park-vtt-locomotion-ral-2020} and the performance comparison is shown in Table~\ref{tab:comp-park}.
+The minimum length ($L_{\min}$) and the maximum length ($L_{\max}$) of all moving edge modules, the minimum angle between every pair of edge modules ($\theta_{\min}$), and the motion manipulability ($\mu$) are shown in Fig.~\ref{fig:vtt-locomotion-data}.
+This rolling step is tested with 1000 trials and the average planning time is \SI{8.30}{s} with the standard deviation being \SI{5.94}{s} in 1000 trials, and the success rate is 100\%.
+In these trials, the maximum planning time is \SI{24.50}{s} and the minimum planning time is \SI{0.47}{s}.
+The locomotion of this VTT is also tested in~\cite{Park-vtt-locomotion-ral-2020} and the performance comparison is shown in Table~\ref{tab:comp-park}.
 Our planner has better performance in terms of both efficiency and robustness.